Gachenge/Essential-Software-Development-Guide-Resources-and-Checklists/README.md

 # Programming Standards and Error/Bug Prevention Techniques. [ Use Linters, Automated Tests to enforce them.]

+**Notes:** To be improved

 Best practices that developers adhere to when writing code to ensure consistency, readability, and maintainability.

-      * Indentation and Formatting: ?
-Use consistent indentation and formatting.
+* Indentation and Formatting:  Use consistent indentation and formatting.
-      * Comments: ?
-Include clear and concise comments.
+* Comments:  Include clear and concise comments.
-      * Naming Conventions: ?
-Use descriptive and consistent names.
+* Naming Conventions:  Use descriptive and consistent names.
-      * Function Length: ?
-Keep functions short and focused.
+* Function Length:  Keep functions short and focused.
-      * Error Handling: ?
-Implement proper error handling with meaningful messages.
+* Error Handling:  Implement proper error handling with meaningful messages.
-      * Code Duplication: ?
-Minimize code duplication; refactor when necessary.
+* Code Duplication:  Minimize code duplication; refactor when necessary.
-      * Testing: ?
-Write and maintain unit tests.
+* Testing:  Write and maintain unit tests.
-      * Performance: ?
-Optimize code for performance when needed.
+* Performance:  Optimize code for performance when needed.

 Refer to this GitHub repo for better explanation [https://github.com/Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) , JavaScript guidelines [https://github.com/airbnb/javascript](https://github.com/airbnb/javascript)

-Links to tools used to enforce this:
+Links to tools used to enforce these standards:

 **Notes** To add